Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    wget $TEST_FILE -P spring-petclinic-chat-service/src/main/resources/
    ```

-   In your VSCode IDE, open the `Github Copilot Chat` window, and drag the file `src/main/resources/AzureOpenAiChatClientIT.java` to the "Ask Copilot" window, note the file name will show in the "Ask Copilot" input box as "Current file context".
+   In your VSCode IDE, open the `Github Copilot Chat` window, click file `ChatServiceApplication.java`, you will see the file name show in the "Ask Copilot" input box as "Current file context".

+   Drag the file `src/main/resources/AzureOpenAiChatClientIT.java` to the "Ask Copilot" window, note the file name will show in the "Ask Copilot" input box.

    ![lab 5 ai-ask-copilot](../../images/open-ai-ask-copilot.png)